By Ainhoa Bengoetxea on 1/7/21 12:44 PM

 Where there is fear and uncertainty, there is also opportunity.
 The online world and eCommerce were already on the rise before COVID-19, but in these pandemic times, looks like buying online is the only choice we all have, and therefore your eCommerce is where you should put a great deal of your efforts for this 2021.

-Ecommerce is here to stay, and you need to make sure that your leisure business provides the best possible online selling systems, as it is the smartest way forward considering the current events happenings and worldwide scenario.
-Keep reading and find out what your online shop needs for succeding in this new year.
+E-commerce is here to stay, and you need to make sure that your leisure business provides the best possible online selling experience, as it is the smartest way forward considering the current events and worldwide scenario.
+Keep reading and find out what your online shop needs in order to succed in this new year.

 1. An effective acquisition and attraction strategy

 The number of visitors that you attract to your website is equal to the number of opportunities that you get to gain new customers.
 But it is not only about the number of visitors you reach, in fact, not all traffic is good traffic.
 It is about aiming to increase your traffic along with the quality of your visitors because this will lead to an increase in your website’s conversion rates.

 There are different powerful acquisition and attraction strategies that your marketing team could implement to take your eCommerce visitors to the top of the funnel, such as display advertising, SEO and SEM strategies, or social media marketing just to mention some.
 Analyse and evaluate which are the most suitable ones for your venue and which ones better adapt to your audience’s needs.